udaybhaskar717/Musify/README.md

 3. Preparing Data
 4. Buid LSTM model
 5. Tune the Hyper parameter by trail and error method
-6. Save the best model
+6. Run the last cell and a file named as AI_composed_music.mid will be saved
-7. Compose the music
+7. Play the file AI_composed_music.mid